-Sure, many people can and do speak Spanish regularly here in Barcelona.
+Sure, many people regularly speak Castilian Spanish here in Barcelona.
 But pride in the local language runs deep in Catalonia, and making an effort to speak a little bit of Catalan will immediately make the locals smile.
 It shows you respect their language, identity and culture.

 To start you off, let’s turn to our favorite topic: food.
 We’ll show you some essential Catalan food vocabulary, and even throw in some suggestions for the best local restaurants where you can put your newfound knowledge to the test.

 If you’re like us, you can’t even think about starting the day until you’ve had your caffeine fix.
 Luckily, there are some seriously great spots for breakfast in Barcelona where you can start your day off on the most delicious note possible—coffee and all.

 Once you’ve found a spot, it’s time to take on your next challenge: ordering in Catalan.
 Here are a few handy words and phrases to get you started, with their English and Spanish (where applicable) equivalents.

 - Tallat: cortado (mostly espresso with a splash of milk)

 - Cafe sol: solo (a small cup of just espresso, no milk)

 - cafe amb llet: café con leche (equal parts espresso and milk)